harshraj6582/Assignment/README.md

 **Note:** This project uses OpenAI for AI-based email responses, BullMQ for managing background tasks, and OAuth2 for authentication with both Google and Outlook.
 Make sure to configure your API keys and credentials properly in the `.env` file.
 ```

-### Updates Made:
-1. **Technology Stack** section added to explain the tech used in the project.
-2. **Gmail Endpoints** section added for reading and sending emails via Gmail.
-3. Instructions on configuring `.env` variables updated with Gmail credentials.
-4. Contact email added consistently as requested.